First-Class Plugin Architecture

 TablePurpose

-dictionary_mapThematic map — grouping container with emoji, name, description
+dictionary_mapThematic map — grouping container (with emoji support in the frontend)

 dictionary_term_aliasAlternate names / spellings for a term